dzchoi/dropalt/bootloader/notes.md

 ```

 However, the product serial number is now encoded as `uint16_t[15] = u"..HMM.*"` in the USER page of the device at address `0x804020`.
 This serial number is visible in the iSerial field of the USB device descriptor.

-#### DFU protocol
-Make internally uses riot/makefiles/tools/dfu-util.inc.mk to invoke dfu-util.

-Q: Write to a specific memory bytes (like openocd's write_memory command)?
-Q: Will it be possible to flash a bootloader without debugger?